SVRF/svrf-javascript-client/docs/Api.md

 ### svrf.authenticate() ⇒ <code>Promise.&lt;void&gt;</code>
 Authenticates your app: retrieves token and saves it or takes it from the storage.
+You should call it only if you passed the isManualAuthentication option.

 **Kind**: instance method of [<code>Svrf</code>](#Svrf)
 <a name="MediaApi"></a>